mannk16/mannk16/README.md

 # 💫 About Me:
-As a self-taught frontend developer, I have a strong passion <br>for creating visually appealing and user-friendly websites. <br>I have a good understanding of HTML, CSS, and JavaScript, <br>and am always looking to expand my skills and knowledge <br>in the field.
-In my projects, I strive to follow best practices and <br>keep up to date with the latest web development technologies. <br>I am a fast learner and always willing to take on new challenges.<br>In addition to my technical skills, I have a keen eye for design and <br>user experience.
-I understand the importance of creating <br>websites that not only look good, but are also easy to navigate<br>and use.
+As a self-taught frontend developer, I have a strong passion for creating visually appealing and user-friendly websites.
+I have a good understanding of HTML, CSS, and JavaScript, and am always looking to expand my skills and knowledge in the field.
+In my projects, I strive to follow best practices and keep up to date with the latest web development technologies.
+I am a fast learner and always willing to take on new challenges.
+In addition to my technical skills, I have a keen eye for design and user experience.
+I understand the importance of creating websites that not only look good, but are also easy to navigateand use.

 ## 🌐 Socials: